KhenAharon/Deep-Learning-SNLI-Residual-Stacked-Encoders/README.md

 ## Important notes to be aware of:<br>
 A. You need an NVIDIA gpu with more than 2GB of ram and cuda available to run the original code by the authors after handling missing files and runtime errors.<br>
-B. You can use my code to run on the CPU, but you still need a super hardware computer with at least 32GB of general RAM.<br>
+B. You can use my code to run on the CPU, but you still need a super hardware computer with more than 16GB RAM.<br>
 C. Using residual connection instead of shorcut connection may reduce the hardware requirment, but I didn't try it.

 ## Create the "data" directory.